8fold/content-8fold.handbook/content.md

 - /your-practice
 ---

-8fold is a platform organization catering to [microbusinesses](https://www.sba.gov/sites/default/files/Microbusinesses_in_the_Economy.pdf).
+8fold is a [microbusiness](https://www.sba.gov/sites/default/files/Microbusinesses_in_the_Economy.pdf) incubator in its purpose and approach:

+> **Radical** self-reliance without **radical** self-isolation.

 We celebrate the individual while catering to the most constrained.

 A network of independent business owners providing a variety of products and services.
 This handbook provides information to help you start, run, and improve us all.